Tuition & Fees

 |Doctor of Physical Therapy, Non-Resident||$909|

 Graduate tuition and fees are assessed per credit hour based upon the course (i.e. on-campus or distance learning).
-There is no full-time graduate rate except for Professional MBA students.
+There is no full-time graduate rate.

 Included within the above rates are a $218 Student Athletic Fee, $62 Student Centers Fee, $70 Dero Downing Student Union renovation fee, and $30 Parking Structure Fee, Creason.
 The fees are prorated to part-time graduate students on a per hour basis.
-These fees do not apply to the Distance Learning rates, Kentucky P-12 Educator, or Professional MBA.
+These fees do not apply to the Distance Learning rates or P-12 Educator.

 The Distance Learning Course rate is for all part-time students, regardless of residency, enrolling in on-line, web-based courses.
 Students enrolled exclusively in distance learning courses will be assessed the distance learning per hour rate regardless of the number of hours enrolled.
 There is no full-time distance learning rate.